tmaquaponics/tmaquaponics.github.io/_posts/2025-02-10-filtration.md

 Remaining toxic compounds should be absorbed by your plants and removed through water changes.

 > Chemical filtration is usually done with things like activated carbon.
 Though how effective available products are at performing chemical filtration is yet to be scientifically verified.
-Some people in the hobby argue that chemical filtration is a scam, what do you think ?
+Some people in the hobby argue that chemical filtration is a scam.
+What do you think ?
 I think it is not a scam, chemically filtering water is a thing, but I am not a chemist nor a water treatment PhD.
 I do believe however that there is an abuse of the consumer in that regard and do firmly believe that you should educate yourself on the subject before buying anything.

 The media responsible for biological filtration should be specifically designed to hold a lot of the beneficial bacteria.
 Meaning, it should have a big surface area for the bacteria to colonize.
-The Bigger the surface area the better for your filtration, as more beneficial bacteria can take home into your media.
+The bigger the surface area the better for your filtration, as more beneficial bacteria can take home into your media.
 For example, lava rock in the picture below is a popular media in the hobby due to its porous nature, which gives it a big surface area relative to its volume.

 ![Lava rock](/assets/img/1739217878488.jpg)
 *Lava rock, pouzzolane*